 Ruin bars are not the only option in Budapest.
 There are plenty of dancing clubs such as Aether and Akvarium.
 No list of bars in Budapest is complete without mentioning the legendary A38.
-This bar is actually a disused stone carrier ship, and in 2012 was voted “best bar in the world” by Lonely Planet readers.
+This bar, which is located in a disused stone carrier ship, was voted “best bar in the world” by Lonely Planet readers in 2012.

 Finally, Budapest is home to some incredibly talented amateur musicians.
 Open mic events run nightly in different bars in the city, so if you want to show off your skills simply arrive in the evening and sign up to perform!
 Jam sessions are also popular during the week, with all genres of music coming together to form unique performances.
-Local bands are often showcased in music bars such as Lampas or 1066, and many more!
+You can even hear local bands in music bars like Lampas, 1066, and many more!

 Enjoying Nature in Budapest

-Despite being the biggest city in Hungary, Budapest has plenty of green spaces for those who want to step out of the bustling city life.
+Despite being the biggest city in Hungary, Budapest has plenty of green spaces.
+Making it easy for those who want to step out of the bustling city life.

-Right by Heroes’ square is Budapest city park.
-As well as the beautiful gardens, the park also contains several permanent exhibits where you can learn about everything from Hungarian horses to wine and agriculture.
+Right by Heroes’ Square is Budapest city park.
+As well as the beautiful gardens, the park also contains several permanent exhibits.
+You can learn about everything from Hungarian horses to wine and agriculture.
 In the summer, rent a boat and relax on the lake.
 In the winter months, the park is home to a huge outdoor ice rink; where you can skate with beautiful views of the city.

-Right in the heart of the city, on the Danube river, you can find Margaret Island.
+Right in the heart of the city, on the Danube River, you can find Margaret Island.
 It’s a truly tranquil, beautiful green space that transports you away from the busy day-to-day life of Budapest.
 It’s an idyllic place for a picnic on a sunny day.
 For a more rugged island experience, try Nepsziget.
-With a name that means “ghost island”, it’s no surprise that the nature here is wilder and more overgrown, and there are plenty of abandoned spaces to explore.
+With a name that means “ghost island”, it’s no surprise that the nature here is wilder and more overgrown.
+Plus, there are plenty of abandoned spaces to explore.

 Unique and Unusual Things to Do in Budapest